 When you first submit your request, it will be processed and reviewed by a government employee who specializes in disability claims.
 If your claim is turned down and you appeal it, it can eventually go all the way to a judge.

 SSI claims follow a slightly different procedure.
-Georgia has an office known as the Georgia Department of Human Resources, handles the state’s supplement to federal SSI benefits.
+Georgia has an office known as the Georgia Department of Human Resources, which handles the state’s supplement to federal SSI benefits.

 The amount depends on your average lifetime income prior to becoming disabled.
 For example, if you earned an average of $32,000 a year over the course of your working life, that will be the baseline income that is used to compute your benefits.